braden-ca/Bugs_R_Bad/README.md

 The contributers to this project are Ryan Reddemann, Braden Smelser, Hildur Jonasdottir and Jennifer Miranda.

-To contribute to our website...
+To contribute to our website go look at the Getting Started section.

 ## Support